Prisms and the Rainbow

 Refraction

-The reason the light rays change direction when they hit a surface at an angle other than 90 degrees, is because light travels in waves.
-Because the speed of the wave changes and different peaks/valleys of the light ray hit the surface at the same time, the light has to bend in order for the wave peaks and valleys to stay intact.
+The reason the light rays change direction when they hit a surface at an angle, is because light travels in waves.
+The speed of the wave changes and different peaks/valleys of the light ray hit the surface at the same time, so the light has to bend in order for the wave peaks and valleys to stay intact.
 See the gif above for illustration.
+The "slower" or "faster" the material is compared to the original, the greater the change.

-Prisms
+Prisms and Dispersion

 illustrative gif showing white light exiting a prism as waves of colored light.
 The purple waves are the smallest and red waves are the longest.